When we formed Avalanche Press in 1994,

 the staff liked her; she’s a dead ringer

-for the former sales manager here (especially
+for a former employee (especially

 For this module, we went back to Egypt’s

 ancient pantheon of gods and Old Kingdom culture.

 The book was a difficult project and needed

 extensive surgery to bring it up to standard.

 For the first time, Lorenzo used the model